 Why Do Utilities Charge Demand Charges?

-Demand charges are fees charged by the utility company to offset the cost of having energy available to their customers at all times.
+Utility companies charge for demand to offset the cost of having energy available to their customers at all times.

-Utility companies need to ensure that power is always available when you flip the switch.
+They need to ensure that power is always available when you flip the switch.
 When power usage is consistent, it’s easy for utilities to manage the transmission and distribution of power.

 But utilities have to plan for the highest possible usage.
 They need to be “always ready” for when usage spikes.
 The cost of being “always ready” is the price of demand.

-Analogies for Understanding Electricity Demand Charges
+Understanding Electricity Demand Charges

 First: The Enterprise.
 We like the analogy of Captain Kirk on the bridge asking for more power.
 “I’m giving her all she’s got Captain.”
 Well, we want more.
 And we’ll pay for it.
 So, Scotty, make sure you have more power available for whenever I need more.

 Third: Fast vs. Slow Car.
 Our last analogy for explaining demand uses a car.
 Any car can take you that 100 mile journey.
 But if you want to get there fast, you may want to pay more for the sports car.
-That’s your demand for speed… and you’ll pay for it in your infrastructure and your gas consumption.
+That’s your demand for speed… and you’ll pay for it in your vehicle and your gas consumption.

 How is My Peak Load Established: 4CP and PLC